Karina Smirnoff Poses In Hot Pink Bikini In Bali

 Karina Smirnoff is making magic in Bali.
 The longtime Dancing With the Stars pro dancer seemingly walked on water during a recent visit to the Indonesian island.
 But it was the sexy star’s toned dancer’s body that really made her social media followers does a double take.
 In a new photo posted to Instagram, Karina Smirnoff rocked a hot pink bikini as she playfully poked her toes in water after she stepped off of a deck.

-The former DWTS star, who turned 40 years old in January, looks happy and healthy in the snap, which you can see below.
+The former DWTS star, who turned 40-years-old in January, looks happy and healthy in the snap, which you can see below.

 Karina Smirnoff is no stranger to Bali bikini shots.
 Last year, the DWTS mirrorball champ posted a series of gorgeous photos to Instagram during her travels, one of which showed her on the beach in Bali wearing a sexy brown bikini and oversized sunglasses as she lounged by the crystal blue water.